centminmod/centminmod-fail2ban/readme.md

     bantime = 7200
     maxretry = 5

-Then edited `action.d/cloudflare.conf` and filled in `cfuser` and `cftoken` variables with Cloudflare account email and API Key which you can find in your [My Account](https://www.cloudflare.com/a/account/my-account) area restart fail2ban service for good measure.
+Then edited `action.d/cloudflare.conf` and filled in `cfuser` and `cftoken` variables with Cloudflare account email and API Key which you can find in your [My Account](https://www.cloudflare.com/a/account/my-account) area.
+Restart fail2ban service for good measure.

     [Init]
     # Option: cfuser